Cynthia-Mandere/Cynthia-Mandere/README.md

 - 👋 Hi, I’m @Cynthia-Mandere
-- 👀 I’m interested in all things programming
+- 👀 I’m interested in all things data and programming
-- 🌱 I’m currently learning php and its frameworks
-- 💞️ I’m looking to collaborate on projects that are working on React and php
+- 🌱 I’m currently working on data analytics
 - 📫 How to reach me email me at cynthiamandere@gmail.com

 <!---